3rd Infantry Regiment (United States): 1865 to 1917

 After the Civil War, the 3rd Infantry served in Kansas, Colorado and the Indian Territory (later the state of Oklahoma) from 1866 to 1874.
 It then served in Louisiana and Mississippi from 1874 to 1877, and Montana, Minnesota and South Dakota from 1877 to 1898.

-During the Spanish–American War, the regiment served in Cuba from 14 June – 25 August 1898, where it participated in the Santiago Campaign and fought at the Battle of San Juan Hill.
+During the Spanish–American War, the regiment served in Cuba from 14 June – 25 August 1898, where it participated in the Santiago Campaign and fought at the Battle of El Caney.

-After returning from Cuba, the 3rd Infantry was stationed at Fort Snelling in Minnesota.
+After the end of hostilities in Cuba, the 3rd Infantry returned to its garrison at Fort Snelling in Minnesota.
 On 5 October 1898, a force of about 80 men—including soldiers of the 3rd Infantry, U.S. Marshals and Indian Police—fought in the Battle of Sugar Point against 17 members of the local Pillager Band of Chippewa Indians near the Leech Lake Reservation.
 The United States forces lost 6 soldiers and one Indian Police officer killed and another 14 wounded.
 There were no casualties among the Chippewa.
 Hospital Steward (later Major) Oscar Burkard received the Medal of Honor for rescuing casualties during the battle.
 The Battle of Sugar Point was the last battle fought between the United States Army and Native Americans.

-The 3rd Infantry also served in the Philippines during the Philippine Insurrection from 3 February 1899, to 15 April 1902.
+The 3rd Infantry sailed from New York on 3 February 1899 aboard the U.S. Army Transport Sherman.
+It reached Manila, The Philippines on 22 March 1899 via the Suez Canal.
+The regiment fought in the Philippine–American War until 15 April 1902.
 It then returned to the United States where it was stationed in Kentucky, Ohio and Illinois.
 It was then sent to Alaska where it served from 1 July 1904, to 6 August 1906, when it was sent to Washington state until it was sent back to the Philippines about 1909.

 As of August 1914 the regiment's headquarters, along with the 2nd and 3rd Battalions, were located at Madison Barracks, New York.
 The 1st Battalion was located at Fort Ontario, New York.